Center for Global Bioethics

 - To promote public trust in science and healthcare.

-CGB Executive, Advisors, and Faculty
+CBG Executive, Advisors, and Faculty

-- Director, Cheryl C Macpherson, PhD
+- Director Cheryl C Macpherson PHD

-- Deputy Director, Kareem Coomansingh, MPH, MScB
+- Deputy Director Kareem Coomansingh, MPH, MScB

-- Administrative Associate, Naomi Whyte
+- Administrative Associate Naomi Whyte

 Advisory Board